 Compatible with time of use tariffs

 A major influence on the replacement market is off peak power and the price comparison between the tariffs.
 Electric HWS are energy intensive units, however when they use tariff 31 off peak over night the energy usage is not reflected in the cost and this is the overriding factor.
 Customers are more concerned with the cost of their electricity bill than their carbon footprint.
 If the government are to ensure the phase out is continued and completed then single time of use tariff needs to be introduced.
 Once the electric system is on the same tariff as heat pump there will be no comparison on the cost of running the unit.
 The heat pumps are able to produce 3 times more energy than electric systems from the same power input, dramatically reducing the energy consumption.
 Further to this heat pumps have been designed with in built timer functions allowing them to work with smart meters and the time of use tariffs.
 Gas is already significantly more expensive and with costs only likely to increase is no comparison to the heat pump in the QLD hot water market.
-Solar on the roof will remain a viable option for the wealthy and maintain a use in the market.
-However, issues with installs and the upfront costs are making the product obsolete to your average home owner.

 The last issue is the install cost, solar has a very high setup costs with the labour and dangers involved with mounting large units onto the roof, positioning and reinforcing the roof, therefore it will never be a cheap and easy option.
 Natural gas will always vary on the availability of the connection in the area and LPG is a reasonably straight forward install but the running costs are too significant to make gas a competitive option.
 Therefore electric and heat pumps are the only two products remaining, electric will always have the edge on upfront costs due to their production value but the running costs are high and will continue to increase.
 As heat pumps become more common practice and recognised by plumbers as a straight forward install, just like an electric the setup costs will reduce and payback periods will continue to drop, leaving heat pumps as the main option and only logical option.